 Aside from that, the “story” Barack Obama claims he has not told accurately is vastly different than the one he would like to tell.
 As for that story, there are innumerable ways to tell it, none of which are short or easy, given how closely one examines it.
 But speaking on the President’s behalf, and trying to extract myself from my own national and social-economic sphere, here is my stab at Obama’s true, ultimate story in a nutshell:

 Obama’s story actually begins in 1885, when the Germans established a “protectorate” colony over the Sultan of Zanzibar’s possessions along the Kenyan coast.
 Soon the British followed, establishing their presence in the country three years later.
 From then until the conclusion of World War I, the British and Germans bickered over how much they would possess of Kenya and which resources they would gather and exploit.
-Following the Germans’ defeat in WWI, the British gained full dominance over Kenya, which as one can imagine, did not please native Kenyans much.
+Following the Germans’ defeat in WWI, the British gained full dominance over Kenya, which as one could imagine, did not please native Kenyans much.

 So no, as uncomfortable as this may be for some of our more conservative readers to hear, Barack Obama’s father was not without a grain of evidence to equate capitalism with colonialism, oppression, exploitation, torture, and sometimes genocide.
-This conclusion may seem as foreign to many of us as planet Mars, but to a Kenyan man with kids to feed who cannot get a job because the ruling British brought in Indians from one of their many other colonies to work the fields, shops, or railways he could be working, such conclusions may be a tad easier to reach.
+This conclusion may seem as foreign to many of us as planet Mars, but to a Kenyan man with kids to feed who cannot get a job because the ruling British brought in Indians from one of their many other colonies to work the fields, shops, or railways on which he could be working, such conclusions may be a tad easier to reach.
 And so was born a Barack Obama Jr. in 1961 to a man of this mindset, a guilt-stricken white mother of similar mentality, and with more than a “grain” of evidence to back them up.

 Now enter: The United States of America.